0xeb/TheBigPromptLibrary/README-scripts.md

 ## Features

-- Rebuild TOC: Use `--toc` to rebuild the table of contents (TOC.md) file.
+- Rebuild TOC: Use `--toc` to rebuild the table of contents for GPT custom instructions.
 - Find GPT File: Use `--find-gpt [GPTID or Full ChatGPT URL or a response file with IDs/URLs]` to find a GPT by its ID or URL.
 - Rename GPT: Use `--rename` to rename all the GPTs to include their GPTID as prefix.
 - Create a starter template GPT file: Use `--template [Full ChatGPT URL]` to create a starter template GPT file.